jeremyfa/spine-hx/README.md

 Every file of the runtime is converted automatically, except the files located inside ``support/`` directory and ``SkeletonBinary.hx``.

-Warning: haxe 3.4.7 should be used for conversion, for now.
+Warning: haxe 3.4.7 should be used for conversion (this is only a requirement for conversion: generated runtime is compatible with all recent haxe version including 4.0 and above).

 ## Thanks to